WasmEdge/WasmEdge/README.md

 # Introduction

-The WasmEdge Runtime provides a well-defined execution sandbox for its contained WebAssembly bytecode program.
+The WasmEdge Runtime provides a well-defined execution sandbox for its contained WebAssembly bytecode programs.
 The runtime offers isolation and protection for operating system resources (e.g., file system, sockets, environment variables, processes) and memory space.
-The most important use case for WasmEdge is to safely execute user-defined or community-contributed code as plug-ins in a software product (e.g., SaaS, software-defined vehicles, edge nodes, or even blockchain nodes).
+The most important use case for WasmEdge is to safely execute user-defined or community-contributed code as plugins in a software product (e.g., SaaS, software-defined vehicles, edge nodes, or even blockchain nodes).
 It enables third-party developers, vendors, suppliers, and community members to extend and customize the software product. **[Learn more here](https://wasmedge.org/docs/contribute/users)**

 ## Performance